 Trinity College Dublin is recognized internationally as Ireland’s premier university and is ranked in 98th position in the top 100 world universities and 36th in Europe in the 2016 QS World University Rankings.
 TCD is also highly successful at securing research funding especially from EU-funded programmes, with annual Research income for the academic year 2015/2016 of €96m.
 The Arts and Humanities enjoy a particularly strong reputation within these.English is placed 32nd in the world and 9th in Europe,Modern Languages rank 39th in the world and 13th in Europe and History is in the top 100 worldwide according to the 2016 QS University Rankings by Subject.
 Established in 2006 the Trinity Long Room Hub is Trinity’s research institute for the Arts and Humanities operating across nine schools and the library.
 It is also the home Institute for the Trinity Centre for Digital Humanities, a research area in which TCD has hosted a number of high profile projects, the 1641 Depositions Project (a collaboration with IBM), CENDARI, PARTHENOS and CULTURA and the Centre’s latest project KPLEX.
 All of this work depends on close collaboration with the SFI ADAPT Centre, based in the School of Computer Science and Statistics, which has established a worldwide reputation in the research of knowledge and semantic representation, adaptive portals for information analysis, educational systems, Adaptive Hypermedia systems and intelligent pedagogic systems.
 ADAPT has pioneered dynamic techniques for digital content retrieval, composition and automated customisation, and its researchers have extensive experience collaborating in EU FP and Horizon 2020 ICT projects at STREP, IP and CSA level in eLearning, Language Technologies and Digital Humanities, as well as co-ordinating the EU FP7 CULTURA STREP.

-The Austrian Centre for Digital Humanities (ACDH) of the Austrian Academy of Sciences is a research institute which was set up with the declared intention of fostering the humanities by applying digital methods and tools in a wide range of academic fields.
-It offers a growing portfolio of services running a repository for digital language resources, hosting and publishing data, developing software and working on establishing a tightly knit network of specialised knowledge centres by offering advice and guidance to the research community.
+The Austrian Centre for Digital Humanities (ACDH-ÖAW) of the Austrian Academy of Sciences is a research institute which was set up with the declared intention of fostering the humanities by applying digital methods and tools in a wide range of academic fields.
+It offers a growing portfolio of services and knowledge, amongst them the implementation of Open Innovation methods and practices in science (exploration space) and applying knowledge science for society and development, aiming to innovate the humanities.
+The ACDH is furthermore running a repository for digital language resources (ARCHE), hosting and publishing data, developing software, and working on establishing a tightly woven network of specialised knowledge centres by offering advice and guidance to the research community and actors beyond.

 In their research, the ACDH team is mainly concerned with text- and language-related questions focusing on non-standard and historical linguistic varieties and eLexicography.
-Current projects investigate technical standards, infrastructure components, semantic technologies and text technological methods.
-All of these activities are embedded within the European infrastructure consortia: CLARIN-ERIC and DARIAH-EU.
+Current projects investigate experimental scholarship and knowledge science, Open Innovation methods and practices, technical standards, infrastructure components, semantic technologies and text technological methods.
+The activities are embedded within the European infrastructure consortia, such as CLARIN-ERIC and DARIAH-EU.